TelluIoT/ThingML/compilers/README.md

 The c, java, javascript and uml sub-modules contain the actual implementation of the different code generator.
 This idea is not to make one module per code generator but one module per "target language" or family of "target platforms".
 Within each module there might be a set of variants of the code generators and new variants may be added by platform experts in order to support a new platform or a fit the requirements of a particular project.

+> The UML compiler required GraphViz to be installed on your machine, so that SVG and PNG images can be generated from the generated PlantUML specifications.

 In terms of dependencies the intended rule is that there should be NO DEPENDENCIES between the different compiler modules.
 Anything that is common and can be shared should be put in the framework modules.
 Make the effort of promoting things which are re-used in the framework and avoid duplicating code in separate modules.

 As an example, the c code generator implements 2 compilers: one for generating a C project for linux and one for generating C for Arduino.
 Those two code generators share more than 95% of the code but also have a number of differences which have been implemented.
 Check out packages ``org.thingml.compilers.c`` and sub-packages ``posix`` and ``arduino`` to see how the common parts were factored and differences separated.
 Note that one additional difference is that different templates are used to "combine" the generated code.
 Templates can be found in folder ``src/main/ressources/ctemplates``.